Covid-19: information & FAQs

 Notification of absence / sickness

 Students should email the absence line as usual telling us exactly what is wrong and leaving a contact telephone number.
 You should also let us know if you are absent through contracting Covid-19, self-isolating or have care responsibilities resulting from Covid-19.
+If students need support because sickness is affecting their ability to complete assessments, please contact [email protected] for Mitigating Circumstances advice and support.

 I'm applying to LAMDA for full-time study – what should I do?